ORESoftware/rolo-cholo-yolo/readme.md

 3. ### Now run the link!

-Now, in each .nlu.json file, there should be a array property called "list".
+Now, in each `.nlu.json` file, there should be a array property called "list".
 Notice that "async", "lodash" and "ramda" did not make it into list, but "rolo2", "cholo1" and "yolo3" did.
 That is because NLU did not find local copies of ramda and lodash, but did find local copies of the other 3.

 <br>

-Now, you can cd into any project and run:
+Now, you can cd into any of the 3 packages and run:

 ```bash
 $ nlu run
 ```

 It will link up the project with the other 2 projects.
-Trying running `$ nlu run` in all 3 projects.
+Try running `$ nlu run` in all 3 projects.
 Visually inspect the node_modules folder for each project, so see the result.

 <br>